19hours/sg-statutes/Acts/Income Tax Act.md

 [4/75]

-(2) Every claim for repayment under this section shall be made within 6 years from the end of the year of assessment to which the claim relates.
+(2) Every claim for repayment under this section shall be made within 6 years (if the year of assessment to which the claim relates is 2007 or a preceding year of assessment) or 4 years (if the year of assessment to which the claim relates is 2008 or a subsequent year of assessment) from the end of the year of assessment to which the claim relates.

 (3) Nothing in this section shall operate to extend any time limit for appeal or validate any objection or appeal which is otherwise invalid or authorise the revision of any assessment or other matter which has become final and conclusive.